DisnakeDev/disnake/docs/intents.rst

 You will always receive message content in the following cases even without the message content intent:

 - Messages the bot sends
-- Messages the bot receives in :class:`DMChannel` instances
+- Messages the bot receives as a direct message
 - Messages in which the bot is mentioned
 - Messages received as part of an interaction (for example, a message command)